-judges choose, and lawyers anticipate, the appropriate test for identifying infringing uses.
+lawyers anticipate, the appropriate test for identifying infringing uses.
 This is an advance, so far as I know, over prior applications of the unbundling method in copyright scholarship.

-He suggests that the standard copyright owner interest in revenue be divided into two sub-torts: protection from unauthorized consumer copying and protection from competitors diverting one's potential customers.
-In addition, Goold suggests, that within copyright lie three additional causes of action geared to protect copyright owners' interests in privacy, in reputation, and in controlling 'rivalrous' uses.
+He suggests that the standard copyright-owner interest in revenue be divided into two subtorts: protection from unauthorized consumer copying and protection from competitors diverting one's potential customers.
+In addition, Goold suggests that within copyright lie three additional causes of action geared to protect copyright owners' interests in privacy, in reputation, and in controlling "rivalrous" uses.
 17

-The five sub-torts that Goold offers are: (1) consumer copying, which he identifies as the primary 'wrong' with which copyright law is concerned, 18 followed by (2) diversion of customers by competitors, 19 (3) invasion of expressive privacy, 20 (4) injury to artistic reputation, 21 and (5) breach of creative control (by which he means interference with a rivalrous use).
-22 For mainstream interpretations of copyright, Goold's first two initial categories-customer copying and competitor/publisher diversion-are the standard concerns that copyright courts address.
+The five subtorts that Goold offers are: (1) consumer copying, which he identifies as the primary "wrong" with which copyright law is concerned, followed by (2) diversion of customers by competitors, followed by (2) diversion of customers by competitors, and invasion of expressive privacy, followed by (4) injury to artistic reputation, and (5) breach of creative control (by which he means interference with a rivalrous use).
+For mainstream interpretations of copyright, Goold's first two initial categories-customer copying and competitor/publisher diversion-are the standard concerns that copyright courts address.
 The other three are more controversial than the article indicates.